Last modified: Aug 14, 2024

 Ruggedness and Reliability: Induction motors are known for their robust construction and ability to withstand harsh operating conditions, making them highly reliable and durable in EV applications.

-High torque at low speed: Another advantage of asynchronous motors is their ability to provide high torque at low speeds, which is important for EVs during startup and for hill climbing.
-This torque capability is made possible by the design of the rotor and stator, as well as the use of power electronics to control the motor’s performance.
+High Torque at Low Speed: Asynchronous motors can provide high torque at low speeds, which is crucial for EVs during startup and hill climbing.
+This torque capability is made possible by the rotor and stator design and the use of power electronics to control the motor’s performance.

-Cost-effectiveness: Induction motors do not require permanent magnets, which can make them more cost-effective compared to other motor types, such as permanent magnet motors.
+Cost-effectiveness: Induction motors do not require permanent magnets, making them more cost-effective compared to other motor types, such as permanent magnet motors.

-Low drag when rolling: When an electric vehicle (EV) is coasting or rolling without power, the electric motor can create a drag effect, which is often referred to as “motor drag” or “coasting drag”.
-This drag is caused by the electromagnetic forces within the motor, which can resist the motion of the rotor and create resistance against the vehicle’s movement.
+Low Drag When Rolling: When an EV is coasting or rolling without power, the electric motor can create a drag effect, often referred to as “motor drag” or “coasting drag.”
+This drag is caused by the electromagnetic forces within the motor, which can resist the rotor’s motion and create resistance against the vehicle’s movement.

 Audi Q8 e-tron induction motor